Abandoning a vehicle is illegal and can be dangerous, it can also ruin the appearance of your neighbourhood.

 The Clean Neighbourhoods and Environment Act 2005 enables the council to deal quickly and effectively with vehicles that are reported as abandoned and allows any vehicles that are in a dangerous condition, burnt out etc (where police have no interest) to be removed immediately without prior notice.

 A vehicle could be considered to be abandoned if:

-You can report a suspected abandoned vehicle by ringing the Customer & Neighbourhood Unit on 01773 841335 or completing and submitting the on-line form below.
+You can report a suspected abandoned vehicle by ringing the community support unit on 01773 841335 or completing and submitting the on-line form below.

 You should include the following information:

 The council aims to respond to all reports within 48 hours of the request being received.

 Once a vehicle has been removed it may only be released to the registered keeper on proof of ownership and the payment of a Fixed Penalty Notice and a release fee.